xiwenc/python-flask-app-testing/docs/python-flask-app-testing.md

 Our final test cases adhere to:
 - AAA principles: explicit arrange, act & assert; nothing else
-- simplicity: implement 3 methods and your are good to go
+- Simplicity: implement 3 methods and you are good to go
-- fast: runs in milliseconds and allows easy mocking of components
+- Fast: runs in milliseconds and allows easy mocking of components
-- readable: the structure is easy to understand
+- Readable: the structure is easy to understand

-With the ability of running our tests againt a live server over HTTP allows us to test our API's more in depth.
-And we have the choice to decide how deep because of the easiness of mocking pieces of our application.
-For this to work our `App.create_app()` must be able to accept instances to be mocked.
-Alternatively one could explore the possibility to do monkey patching.
+With the ability to running our tests againt a live server over HTTP, this allows us to test our APIs in more depth.
+We also have the choice to decide how deep we wish to test, because of the ease of mocking individual pieces of our application.
+For this to work, our `App.create_app()` must be able to accept instances to be mocked.
+Alternatively, one could explore the possibility of monkey patching.

 # Conclusions

 This test suite is currently being used by a medium sized Python REST API service.
-It has speeded up our development significantly and onboarding new developers was a breeze.
+It has sped up our development significantly, and onboarding new developers was a breeze.

-Checkout the code on [Github](https://github.com/xiwenc/python-flask-app-testing)
+Check out the code on [Github](https://github.com/xiwenc/python-flask-app-testing)

 # Future